musical77/MusicScore/README.md

 A music score library with `MusicPart`, `Measure`, `Note`, `Pitch` and `Tempo` representations in swift structs.

-Support read music score from MID file.
+Support read music score from MIDI file.

 Requirements
 ----